Credible takeaways

 - Change your repayment plan: Income-driven repayment plans are required if you want to qualify for Public Service Loan Forgiveness.
 However, income-driven plans also enable you to set your monthly payment based on a percentage of your income — a potentially useful strategy if your payments are too high.

 - Refinance student loans: This could be a good option for private student loans, which aren’t eligible for income-driven payment plans or most loan forgiveness or repayment assistance programs.
 Refinancing your loans can reduce your interest rate, which can lower both your monthly payment and total payoff costs in some circumstances.
-Be cautious refinancing federal loans, though, as doing so means you’ll lose access to all federal loan benefits.
+Be cautious when refinancing federal loans, though, as doing so means you’ll lose access to all federal loan benefits.

 The right option for you will depend on what loans you have, as well as the type of assistance you need and the kinds of programs you’re eligible for based on your job and income.